lendoo73/Challenge-Project-of-CodeCademy/python/Learn_the_Basics_of_Machine_Learning/Decision_Trees/README.md

 * Takes `data` and `labels` as parameters.
 *
   * If `best_gain` is `0`, return a `Counter` object of `labels`: We’ve reached the base case — there’s no way to gain any more information so we want to create a leaf.
+  * the recursive case:
+    * we want to split the data into subsets using the best feature, and then recursively call the `build_tree()` function on those subsets to create subtrees
+    * Finally, we want to return a list of all those subtrees.